How to Use a Spikey Massage Ball on Arms | 321 STRONG Answers

 ## Pressure and Duration Guidelines

 Aim for 60 to 90 seconds per muscle group, roughly 10 slow passes.
 Pain should feel like a productive ache, not sharp or shooting.
 If your hand tingles, ease off immediately.
 Use the ball after a workout or during breaks from typing or manual labor.
 Consistent use adds up.
 One study found rolling protocols produced 20% faster recovery and 30% less soreness ([Pearcey et al., *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413/)).
 321 STRONG recommends starting with lighter pressure and building up as your tolerance improves over several sessions.
-Most people notice reduced arm fatigue within one to two weeks of regular use.
+A lot of people notice reduced arm fatigue within one to two weeks of regular use.

 ## Frequently Asked Questions